 Staff Rating: 4 out of 5 (Above Average)

 Quality Measure Rating: 4 out of 5 (Above Average)

 Most Recent Health Inspection Date: 08-26-2017

 Average Number of Health Citations in Georgia: 3.2

 Number of Complaints in previous 3 years resulting in citation: 0

 Federal fines in previous 3 years: 1 ($6,529 on 08/26/2017)

-Rob Schenk and Will Smith have served Georgia’s elderly community and their families honorably since 2013, helping them collect tens of millions of dollars in settlement cash from abusive and neglectful nursing homes across the state of Georgia.
+Rob Schenk has served Georgia’s elderly community and their families honorably since 2013, helping them collect tens of millions of dollars in settlement cash from abusive and neglectful nursing homes across the state of Georgia.